Storm Chase Details

 Chase Recap:

 This was the day of not being able to make up my mind.
-The day before I really thought we’d need to be on the dryline out by Lubbock so we headed to Childress and stayed the night of the 18th in preparation for chasing out there the 19th.
+Looking at models the day before, I really thought we’d want to be on the dryline out by Lubbock.
+We drove to Childress on the 18th in preparation to chase in west Texas on the 19th.

-Wake up the 19th and things look good with a really complex forecast.
-There’s a warm front near us and just to the north extending up to near OKC Metro.
-There are some outflow boundaries to our east, and the dryline off to our west by the New Mexico border.
+I woke up on the 19th with a really complex forecast.
+A warm front was just to the north of us in Childress, extending northeast towards Oklahoma City metro.
+There were outflow boundaries to the east and a dryline to the west by the New Mexico border.

-We were rewarded with a nice front lit white cone tornado, even if it was brief.
-It was just in the field next to us and lasted all of 5 seconds, but was good enough that Jari got a photo.
-The structure of the storm was quite pretty with striations with the significant shear above.
+We were rewarded with a nice front lit white cone tornado.
+The tornado was brief, but we were able to get video and a photo.
+The structure of the storm was quite pretty with beautiful striations.

-As we were in Allsups, phones started going off.
-I figured it was a flood product, but it was another tornado warning, this time just southeast of the city along 380.
+As we were in Allsups, phones started going off with a weather warning.
+I figured it was ‘just’ a flood warning, but it was another tornado warning.
+This time, just to the southeast of the city along US380.

 Links